dstackai/dstack/docs/docs/installation/index.md

 </div>

+Refer below for examples on how to configure a specific cloud provider.

+??? info "Projects"
+    For flexibility, `dstack` server permits you to configure backends for multiple projects.
+    If you intend to use only one project, name it `main`.

-!!! info "Default credentials"
+[//]: # (!!! info "Default credentials")
-    If you have default AWS, GCP, or Azure credentials on your machine, the `dstack` server will pick them up automatically.
+[//]: # (    If you have default AWS, GCP, or Azure credentials on your machine, the `dstack` server will pick them up automatically.)
-    Otherwise, you have to configure them manually.
+[//]: # (    Otherwise, you have to configure them manually.)

-#### AWS
+### AWS

 There are two ways to configure AWS: using an access key or using the default credentials.